This file is about Patriotism and Politics.

 - Freedom is nothing else but a chance to be better.
 (Albert Camus)

-- The greatness of a country may be measured by the number of people trying to
+- The greatness of a country may be measured by the number of people trying to get in versus the number of people trying to get out.

 - I hope our wisdom will grow with our power, and teach us, that the less we use our power the greater it will be.
 (Thomas Jefferson)